 - Bring a cap or hat to wear home after the treatment.

 Is this a cure for baldness?

 PRP is not a cure for baldness (Androgenic Alopecia).
 The genetic medical problem will always remain.
 However, there is evidence that regular treatments can significantly slow down the effects of Androgenic Alopecia and works to increase hair density.

 Schedule your Appointment

 Ready to schedule an appointment with our team of aesthetic experts?
-Call our office at 402.484.9009 and we would be happy to help you.
+Call our office at 402.484.9009 or fill out our Contact Us form and we would be happy to get you scheduled.